5 Things We Learned About La Jolla Seals From This American Life Podcast

 Normally popularity is a good thing.

-For La Jolla harbor seals, they became too popular for their own good.
+For La Jolla seals they became too popular for their own good.

 The seals, found at La Jolla’s Children Pool, became a tourist attraction in 2010 and on March 11, 2016 This American Life published a podcast about them.